samborkent/plasma-solver/README.md

 * Changed maximum velocity to include limits of Li
 * Wrote the initial velocity distibution as a function
 * Wrote the configuration file creator as a function
+* Changed the mass array for LTO and included complex compounds

 16-02-21:
 * Work on initial velocity distribution